 In today’s post, Neha Singh is going to share with you top tips on exploring Abu Dhabi for less than $25 a day.
 She is a post graduate in Mass Communications with a pleasant personality and she loves everything about life.
-Travelling is very close to her heart and writing came very naturally to her.
+Traveling is very close to her heart and writing came very naturally to her.
 She is an avid trekker and explorer, she often takes out time from her busy schedule to indulge in mountaineering.
 She likes meeting new people and is keen on exploring new cultures and visit as many new places as possible and she is a strong believer of Mahatma Gandhi’s principles of simple living high thinking.

 Welcome to Abu Dhabi